Use of Palynology to Complement the Analysis and Dating of Megalandslides in the Colorado Plateau

-C. M. Watkins et al., "Use of Palynology to Complement the Analysis and Dating of Megalandslides in the Colorado Plateau," First North American Landslide Conference, Vail: Association of Environmental and Engineering Geologists Special Publication, Association of Environmental and Engineering Geologists (AEG), Jan 2007.
+C. M. Watkins et al., "Use of Palynology to Complement the Analysis and Dating of Megalandslides in the Colorado Plateau," Proceedings of the First North American Landslide Conference (2007, Vail, CO), Association of Environmental and Engineering Geologists (AEG), Jun 2007.

 Geosciences and Geological and Petroleum Engineering